History

 HIST 4900.
 Senior Seminar in History.
 3-0-3 Units.

-Requires students to construct a detailed analysis of a specific problem, theme, or topic in non-Western history.
+Requires students to construct a detailed analysis of a specific problem, theme, or topic in history.
 Instruction will include coverage of historical research methods and the ethics of the historical profession.
 Students will complete a major research paper based on primary and secondary sources.

-Prerequisites: HIST 3100 or HIST 3150 or HIST 3230 or HIST 3510, 30 hours of Upper Level History courses.
+Prerequisites: HIST 3000, 21 hours of Upper Level History courses.

 HIST 4920.
 Senior Sem in European History.
 3-0-3 Units.